GaloisInc/BESSPIN-Demonstrator/README.md

     3) In the new window, go to the `Settings` tab
     4) Click on `Wheel Center Calibration`
     5) Click on `Yes`
-    6) The steering wheel is now centered - bring the BeamNG simualtor into foreground, and press `Alt+Enter` to go back to full screen
+    6) The steering wheel is now centered - bring the BeamNG simulator into foreground, and press `Alt+Enter` to go back to full screen
     7) Disconnect the keyboard and the mouse
     ![centering_the_steering_wheel](assets/steering_wheel_centering.jpeg)
 6. The LED lights will power cycle and change color a couple of times, until they start pulsing green.
 7. The booted system looks like this:
-    1. Green pulsing LEDs, simular running in self-driving mode
+    1. Green pulsing LEDs, similar running in self-driving mode
     ![nominal_front](assets/car_ready_nominal.jpg)
     2. Both hacker kiosk and CAN display running
     ![nominal_rear](assets/car_rear_nominal.jpg)
     3. CAN display shows no errors, and displays a live feed of CAN messages passed on the CAN bus
     ![nominal_can_display](assets/can_display_all_normal.jpg)
-    4. Intial screen of the hacker kiosk looks like this:
+    4. Initial screen of the hacker kiosk looks like this:
     ![nominal_hacker_kiosk](assets/hacker_kiosk_nominal.jpg)